Up to 50% off sofas & mattresses — limited‑time deals.

 • If you are getting rings after a spot clean, the Tap Water on Your Couch? guide explains how to avoid residue and fabric damage.

-• If pets are part of your life, build a simple routine (vacuum attachment, lint roller, regular cushion rotation).
+• If pets are part of your life, build a simple routine around vacuuming, lint removal, and cushion rotation.
 How to Keep Pets Off Sofa has practical prevention tips.

 FAQs